CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 The advanced tutorials explain how the package itself works, so you will be able to create your own widgets, or even packages that derive from SwiftGUI.

 If you have any questions, feel free to ask them in the GitHub Forum.\
-I also appreciate ideas and ciricism.
+I also appreciate any ideas and ciricism.

 Have fun!